 This makes it an ideal location for couples who want a serene, quiet ceremony site where they can tie the knot surrounded by a walled garden, lush tropical flora, and vintage touches.

 Nestled on nine acres of lush, manicured grounds, The Orangery exemplifies why Kent is known as 'the garden of England.'
 This picturesque wedding venue has three ceremony sites, including a classic white gazebo, a thatch-roof Lapa, and an elegant garden room.

 The orangery itself can accommodate up to 250 guests for evening receptions and provides breath-taking views of the surroundings.
 However, it is the gardens at The Orangery that have us bewitched, and which feature enchanting woodland walkways, a tranquil lake, and a stunning waterfall.

 Looking for a romantic English country garden wedding?
 Hestercombe is conveniently located just three miles from Taunton, but you’ll feel in your own world.
 When you get married at Hestercombe, you will have access to the entire estate – 50 acres of gardens, a collection of historical buildings and that all-important orangery.

 This iconic hamstone building, designed by Sir Edwin Lutyens, offers unrivalled views across the gardens to the Blackdown Hills.

 14. The Orangery at Settrington – Malton, North Yorkshire

-Wrest Park’s ornate Orangery is just a short walk from the majestic mansion house, styled after an 18th century French chateau.
-This sun-drenched space is perfect for both your ceremony and reception and able to hold up to 170 guests.
-There’s a huge choice of backdrops, from the impressive exterior to around the 92 acres of gardens and wooded walks.
+Wrest Park’s ornate Orangery is just a short walk from the majestic mansion house, styled after an 18th-century French chateau.
+This sun-drenched space is perfect for both your ceremony and reception and is able to hold up to 170 guests.
+There’s a number of backdrops to choose from, from the impressive exterior to around 92 acres of gardens and wooded walks.